Before we can talk about a brand with purpose or a product with purpose, we have to define the purpose of a business.

 I firmly believe that within the concept of shared value, at its core, a new notion of business strategy can be found and represents a real and powerful disruption to our understanding of business.
 Although it is a concept that is maturing in different ways, only the bravest entrepreneurs —those who dare to work with it—will help refine its understanding.
 Creating shared value means solving a social problem through a business model; a business that thinks like a business and manages to create economic value as a result of solving a social problem.
 And it is precisely the ability to create economic value —profit—that allows us to think about sustainable and scalable solutions, which is something that typically NGOs or governments cannot do.

 In addition to the concept of shared value, there are many other lines of thinking that point towards a common interest.
 Among them, I invite you to study the powerful initiatives led by Sir Ronald Cohen and his ideas on Impact Investment, the vision of B-Lab and its growing and inspiring B-Corp movement, the different approaches within conscious capitalism and many other working groups and their experiences that we will be discussing on our blog.
-Independent of the academic preferences and affinities of each of the approaches, what I really want to invite our customers, suppliers, allies, entrepreneurs and businesspeople to do, is to start asking ourselves very seriously: What is the role we want our companies and our brands to play in the urgent mission to change the direction of our society?
+Independent of the academic preferences and affinities of each of the approaches, what I really want to invite our customers, suppliers, allies, entrepreneurs and business people to do, is to start asking ourselves very seriously: What is the role we want our companies and our brands to play in the urgent mission to change the direction of our society?
 How can we reinterpret the role of business, to provide solid solutions to relevant problems?

 At Luker Chocolate we firmly believe that companies have perhaps the most powerful capacity to offer real and scalable solutions to pressing and urgent problems.
-We also believe that it is important to share experiences and lessons learnt.
+We also believe that it is important to share experiences and lessons learned.
 We have a certain optimism and celebrate alongside an increasingly large group of companies around the world who have been encouraged to understand business as a tool for change.
 These include existing companies, as well as the strong wave of new social entrepreneurs who we should encourage, help, and empower.

 At Luker Chocolate, over the past 113 years, we have been sensitive to trying to help different communities, essentially thanks to a set of values inherited across five generations.
 Throughout our history, we have tried different approaches, from philanthropy, corporate social responsibility, to social work by the Luker Foundation on education and entrepreneurship issues.
 For some years, we have been evolving that interest to try to incorporate the idea of shared value at the heart of the business strategy.
 I have to say that it has not been easy, or fast.
 It is not a clear or simple path, especially as this is a business that is already up and running, and so this implies the rethinking of multiple activities as we go along.
 One of the most complex challenges that we are looking at today has to do precisely with measuring social impact and its correlation with the creation of economic value for the company.
 However, despite the challenges and demands, and although there are many elements that are still under construction, from my professional experience it has been a wonderful journey.
 We have followed a path that has allowed us to innovate and visualize new ways in which our operation and business model can positively impact society.
 The journey has been rewarding in its humanity.

 Along our journey, we have been able to stop to reflect and explore our industry’s most complex problems, namely, the way the cocoa-producing territories in Colombia where we work have been marked by historical violence, drugs, illegality, poverty, lack of opportunities, and lack of infrastructure and education, among many others.
 Seeing these problems from the perspective of shared value has led us to innovate, to try to solve things.
-And it is innovation that is an indispensable tool for the incorporation of shared value into a strategy.
+And it is the innovation that is an indispensable tool for the incorporation of shared value into a strategy.
 Innovation represents an absolute priority when trying to solve complex social problems and, at the same time, create economic value.
 Given that these adverse conditions are unchartered territory, it is experimentation that allows us to learn and deal with the different challenges.
-All the efforts will start to make sense only when we begin to see the tangible social results.
+All the efforts will start to make sense only when we begin to see tangible social results.

 At Luker Chocolate, we provide chocolate as an ingredient for industry and we manufacture finished products for other brands around the world.
 Our clients range from small artisanal chocolatiers to large industries, from entrepreneurs who are launching new brands to large, well-established retailers.
 They all have three things in common: a marked interest in and a commitment to supporting social and environmental impacts, an entrepreneurial mindset that looks for innovation, and a clear priority for superior flavour and quality.
 As a B4B (Business for business) company, at Luker Chocolate we say that our mission is to help other companies create purpose-driven chocolate products.
 Our clients are mostly active protagonists of The Chocolate Dream, our long-term vision to transform the cocoa regions where we operate.
 There are several ways in which we visualize our alignment with the purpose of our clients and how we can help them to strengthen their brands and business models: